 Road User Safety - Municipalities adopting a complete streets approach need to plan for and operate roads that account for the safety of all road users.
 Figure 17 illustrates a shift from the traditional hierarchy of road users where cars are prioritized to a hierarchy that prioritizes the safety of vulnerable road users.
 To supplement active transportation infrastructure, traffic calming can be considered, when warranted, to make active modes safer and more comfortable by reducing the operating speed of vehicles along the corridor.
-A more detailed discussion about traffic calming/ speed management strategies in the municipality is provided in Section 6.3.
+A more detailed discussion about the road safety approach, and specific discussion related to traffic calming and speed management strategies in the municipality are provided in Section 6.3.